Special routes of U.S. Route 101: McKinleyville business loop

+Oregon

 Astoria business loop

 U.S. Route 101 Business is a business loop of US 101 that travels from Astoria to Warrenton.
 It is a former alignment of US 101, bypassed in 1964 when a new bridge opened across Youngs Bay; the business designation for the old route was approved by AASHO in 1965.
 The Oregon State Highway Commission originally requested the designation of U.S. Route 101 Alternate, which was rejected.